msv-lab/f1x/doc/Manual.md

 3. Modification of return arguments (integer and pointer types)
 4. Inserting if-guards for break, continue, function calls

-f1x expression synthesizer is bit-precise.
-The following integer types are supported:
+f1x expression synthesizer is bit-precise; it supports all signed and unsigned builtin (C99) integer types.

-* char
-* unsinged char
-* unsigned short
-* unsigned int
-* unsigned long
-* signed char
-* short
-* int
-* long

-All other integer types are currently casted to long.

 ### Prioritization ###